 - Vendor has title deeds of Land and clear from any burdens

-- Sewage system in place
+- Sewage system in place (according to the local municipal sewage plan)

 - Transferring Title deeds to the new owner.